Are you determined to ace your problem subject, transform your career potential, or master a new skill?

 Student motivation is the learner’s desire to actively participate in the learning process in order to realize their academic potential.
 Students can be either internally motivated (performing school tasks because of the enjoyment they derive from them) or externally motivated (performing tasks to obtain a reward, such as approval or good grades).

-- TEACHING METHODS: Students are more likely to feel motivated when educators use a variety of creative teaching methods.
+Students are more likely to feel motivated when educators use a variety of creative teaching methods.
+For some inspiration, check out our posts containing different creative tasks for teachers that you can apply to any topic or subject:

 Motivation is particularly important for students because: